Doonesbury by Garry Trudeau for June 15, 2010

 1. Dscn0012

-cfimeiatpap almost 14 years ago
+cfimeiatpap over 14 years ago

 Even modern English people are imperious, superior, ridden by class.
 All of the hypocrisy and the difficulties that are endemic in being British also make it an incredibly fertile place culturally.
 A brilliant place to live.
 Sad but true.
 Pete Townshend